dschmenk/PLASMA/README.md

 ### PLASMA Modules

-To keep development compartmentalized and easily managed, PLASMA uses relatively small, dynamically loaded and linked modules.
+PLASMA programs are built up around modules: small, self contained, dynamically loaded and linked software components that provide a well defined interface to other modules.
 The module format extends the .REL file type originally defined by the EDASM assembler from the DOS/ProDOS Toolkit from Apple Computer, Inc. PLASMA extends the file format through a backwards compatible extension that the PLASMA loader recognizes to locate the PLASMA bytecode and provide for advanced dynamic loading of module dependencies.

 ### Data Types